 fan if needed.

 cottages are designed in a high-set Queenslander style to take

 advantage of the natural breezes.
-The windows in the B&B are
+The windows are

 floor to ceiling louvres to enable the breeze to flow right through